Dhanvika27/road-scene-segmentation/README.md

 ## Project Overview
 This project implements **semantic segmentation** of road scenes, classifying each pixel into semantic classes.
 Semantic segmentation is essential for autonomous driving and scene understanding.

-The model used is **U-Net with an ResNet50 encoder pretrained on ImageNet**, trained on the **CamVid dataset** with 32 semantic classes.
+The model used is **U-Net with a ResNet50 encoder pretrained on ImageNet**, trained on the **CamVid dataset** with 32 semantic classes.

 ---